Project Management for Life

 Project Management Tip #2

 Keep lists of everything.
 Have all of your details together.
 Starting with contact information and working all the way through to final payments.
-Keep everything organized and slowing during the project.
+Keep everything organized and visible during the project.

 Selling the House